Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![fenix-7-Pro-Series-768x467](img/fenix-7-Pro-Series-768x467.jpg)

-The fēnix 7 Pro has been superseded by the fēnix 8, but the discounts available make it excellent value for money.
+The fēnix 7 Pro has been superseded by the fēnix 8, but discounted prices make it excellent value for money.

 There is a standard edition with Power Glass™ screen and stainless steel bezel, or sapphire edition with Sapphire crystal screen and titanium bezel.
 The non-Pro versions of fēnix 7 do not support multi-band GNSS, so the Instinct 3 AMOLED may be a better choice.